As a result of the current Federal government funding situation, the information on this website may not be up to date or acted upon.

-Each year, more than 20,000 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where a bone marrow transplant or umbilical cord blood transplant (also called a BMT) from a related or unrelated matched donor is their best treatment option.
+Each year, nearly 17,500 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where a bone marrow transplant or umbilical cord blood transplant (also called a BMT) from a related or unrelated matched donor is their best treatment option.
 A bone marrow or cord blood transplant replaces a patient's diseased blood-forming cells with healthy cells.

 A well-matched donor is important to the success of a transplant.
 Doctors look for a marrow donor or cord blood unit with a human leukocyte antigen (HLA) tissue type that closely matches the patient's.
 HLA are proteins, or markers, that the immune system uses to recognize the cells that belong in the body and those that do not.

 Because tissue type is inherited, you might expect that a family member would be the best match.
-However, only 30 percent of patients will have a relative who matches and is able to donate.
-The other 70 percent, or approximately 14,000 people, need someone like you to donate their healthy marrow.
+However, only 30% of patients will have a relative who matches and is able to donate.
+The other 70%, or approximately 12,000 people, need someone like you to donate their healthy marrow.

-Even with more than 20.5 million potential marrow donors and 590,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
+Even with nearly 29 million potential marrow donors and 712,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
 Because tissue type is most likely to match someone of the same race and ethnicity, donors of these racial and ethnic heritages are especially needed:

 A close match between a patient's and donor's tissue type can improve the chances of a successful transplant.
 When a patient searches for a donor, sometimes he or she finds a closely matched donor, sometimes not.
 A patient could be waiting for someone like you.

 If you are an expectant parent, please see The Need for More Cord Blood Donations.

 Learn about local and national efforts to raise awareness of the need for donors from diverse racial and ethnic backgrounds.